The

 people would come from the dragon of Revelation 12

-dragon secondarily represents the leopard beast) and
+dragon secondarily represents the sea beast) and

 move to the New World where a new nation would spring